Professor of International Security, Faculty of Social Sciences

 Dr Renz's teaching interests are in the broad areas of international security and strategic studies.
 With a background in Russian studies her teaching centres on developments in contemporary Russia.… read more

 Bettina Renz's major research expertise is Russian security and defence policy in the post-Cold war era.
-She has published widely on military reforms, civil-military relations, military operations… read more
+She has published widely on military reforms, civil-military relations and military operations… read more

 Dr Renz's teaching interests are in the broad areas of international security and strategic studies.
 With a background in Russian studies her teaching centres on developments in contemporary Russia.
 Her teaching is informed by research carried out into contemporary Russian security and defence policy involving regular research visits to Russia.
 Having taught defence studies at RAF Cranwell until her appointment at Nottingham in 2007 Dr Renz is also interested in contemporary war and strategy with a focus on the use of air power.
 Dr Renz is a graduate of the King's Institute for Learning and Teaching and is a fellow of the UK Higher Education Academy.
 She was awarded a Chancellor Award for her contribution to the quality of teaching at the University of Nottingham in 2012.

 Bettina Renz's major research expertise is Russian security and defence policy in the post-Cold war era.
-She has published widely on military reforms, civil-military relations, military operations other than war and the perception and response to 'new' security threats in contemporary Russia, including a monograph on the 'securitisation' of Russian domestic politics with Manchester University Press in 2006.
-Dr Renz also has an active interest in contemporary war and strategy and in the role of airpower in modern conflict in particular.
+She has published widely on military reforms, civil-military relations and military operations other than war.
+Her latest monograph, 'Russia's Military Revival', was published with Polity in 2018.
+Professor Renz also has an active interest in contemporary war and strategy and in the role of airpower in modern conflict in particular.
 She is currently working on a joint British Academy-funded project on Ukrainian military reforms with Dr Sarah Whitmore at Oxford Brookes University.
 The project investigates the importance of Ukraine's political and strategic context for the pursuit of military reforms.
 The project runs from October 2019 until September 2022.

-Dr Renz has extensive experience in collaborating with networks of scholars both in the UK and internationally, as well as in knowledge-exchange with non-academic audiences.
-She has previously worked with, guest lectured, or disseminated research findings, for example, at the UK Defence Academy, the Royal College of Defence Studies, the Foreign and Commonwealth Office, the Swedish Defence Research Agency, the Norwegian Defence Research Establishment, the Finnish National Defence Academy, the NATO Defence College in Rome.
+Professor Renz has extensive experience in collaborating with networks of scholars both in the UK and internationally, as well as in knowledge-exchange with non-academic audiences.
+She has previously worked with, guest lectured, or disseminated research findings, for example, at the UK Defence Academy, the Royal College of Defence Studies, the Foreign and Commonwealth Office, the Swedish Defence Research Agency, the Norwegian Defence Research Establishment, the Finnish National Defence Academy, and the NATO Defence College in Rome.
 During the academic year 2016/17 Professor Renz worked as a Senior Researcher at the University of Helsinki's Aleksanteri Institute on a project financed by the Finnish Prime Minister's Office, government's analysis, assessments and research activities fund.
 She spent time at the Canadian Forces College as a Distinguished Visiting Professor in spring 2020.